 Tax Policy Objectives

 Taxation imposes a burden on both the economy and society.
-Many people have thought about what the main objectives of tax policy should be, and while these desirable objectives are easily ascertained, few nations follow most of them because of the influence of special interests in determining public policy.
+Many people have thought about what the main objectives of tax policy should be, and while these desirable objectives are easily ascertained, few nations follow most of them because of the influence of special interests, especially the wealthy, in determining public policy.
 Nonetheless, the following tax policy objectives have been deemed desirable by their prevalence in the literature, by the prevalence of their citations, and because they are commonsensible.

-Adam Smith, in his Wealth of Nations, listed what he called the canons of taxation, which still has validity today:
+Adam Smith, in his Wealth of Nations, listed what he called the canons of taxation, which is still valid today:

 - Ability to Pay.
 The taxpayer should pay an amount based on his ability to pay, which is dependent on his income.